THE LIBRARY/LEARNING RESOURCE CENTER

 Criteria for Selection

-It is the primary responsibility of the Learning Resources Center to acquire all materials necessary to meet the informational needs of the students and faculty of the Thaddeus Stevens College of Technology.
+It is the primary responsibility of the Learning Resource Center to acquire all materials necessary to meet the informational needs of the students and faculty of the Thaddeus Stevens College of Technology.
 The collection must be able to support a post–secondary, two-year technical degree program which develops academic proficiency, and personal growth of students, faculty and staff.

 The nature of higher education at Stevens Tech requires selection of resources which represent contemporary industrial, technical, and construction methods employed by practicing technicians and professionals.
 The collection must also provide research material sufficient to satisfy the requirements of the academic curriculum.
-Further, the Learning Resources Center must provide representative works of high caliber that will allow the students to discover and experience the universe beyond limits of technical knowledge and thereby encourage a desire for continuing education.
+Further, the Learning Resource Center must provide representative works of high caliber that will allow the students to discover and experience the universe beyond limits of technical knowledge and thereby encourage a desire for continuing education.

 Collection development decisions will be based on input from the college’s population.
 Faculty participation in the selection process is essential and cannot be overemphasized.
 The final decision for acquisition of LRC materials is the responsibility of the LRC staff and the director.